Updated on May 21, 2021

 Overall, remote mediation is a very good option for alternative dispute resolution while the world continues to adjust to the “new normal” created by the coronavirus.

-Schorr Law has extensive experience mediating all types of real estate disputes -averaging during busy times as many as one mediation a week.
+Schorr Law has extensive experience in mediation of real estate disputes in Los Angeles -averaging during busy times as many as one mediation a week.
 To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form.